AnicetusCer/pex/README.md

 ### First run (cold start)
 1. Copy or configure access to the Plex EPG DB (and optionally the library DB).
-2. Populate `config.json` with your library roots and ffprobe/OMDb settings.
+2. Populate `config.json` with your Plex database paths and OMDb settings.
 3. Launch with `cargo run --release`.
 4. Let the initial owned scan and poster prefetch finish (progress appears in the status bar).
 Large libraries may take several minutes.